cristaldotgema/Anomaly-Project/src/pages/about.md

 *The Anomaly Project* is a multimedia amalgamation of storycraft and DIY worldbuilding, more than a decade in the works.

 The creator, Aremo_te, first envisioned the project in 6th grade while left alone on a swing set with little to occupy their thoughts.
 Now, twelve years later, *The Anomaly Project* is an extensive universe brimming with extensive lore and multi-faceted characters.
-Arriving soon, and at no cost to the viewer, *The Anomaly Project* will feature a webcomic, a novel, an original score, and even an RPG.
+Arriving soon, and at no cost to the viewer, *The Anomaly Project* will feature a webcomic, a novel, an original score, interactive fiction content, and even an RPG.
 If you are interested in keeping the project available for free, please consider supporting financially with a donation.

 ### Project Sections